-The programme aims to educate student teachers to meet the Teachers' Standards (2013) for Qualified Teacher Status (QTS) and the Ofsted (2020) ITE Inspection Framework provide the opportunity to gain 60 credits at Master's level.
+The programme aims to educate student teachers to meet the Teachers' Standards (2013) for Qualified Teacher Status (QTS) and the opportunity to gain 60 credits at Master's level.

 At the heart of good teaching is the desire to promote learning, and the love of learning.
 Nothing is taught until it is learnt.
 To achieve this, the programme aims to develop teachers who are: